Press-fit plumbing

 Is press-fit reliable long-term? +

-Will it leak? +
+Could it leak? +

-Is it more expensive? +
+Is it more expensive than soldering? +

-Labour is charged at £98 for the first hour and £49 per 30 minutes thereafter, plus materials.
+faster — which can offset the difference.
+Labour is charged at £98 for the first hour

-Can you use press-fit everywhere? +
+Can press-fit be used everywhere? +

 Old-school service, modern techniques.

-You call, I answer — and I’m the person who turns up and does the work.
+You call, I answer — and I'm the person who turns up and does the work.
+No call centres, no subcontractors.

-You call, I answer — and I’m the person who turns up and does the work.
+You call, I answer — and I'm the person who turns up and does the work.
+No call centres, no subcontractors.